radiantearth/stac-spec/extensions/scientific/README.md

 **Extension [Maturity Classification](../README.md#extension-maturity): Proposal**

-Scientific metadata is considered to be data that indicate from which publication a data originates and how the collection itself should be cited or referenced.
+Scientific metadata is considered to be data that indicate from which publication a data originates and how the data itself should be cited or referenced.
 Overall, it helps to increase reproducibility and citability.

 Human-readable references and [DOIs](https://www.doi.org/) can be used in this extension.
 DOIs are persistent digital interoperable identifier that uniquely identify for digital publications.
 They